quicwg/ops-drafts/draft-ietf-quic-manageability.md

 lower layer before traversing a network segment with a smaller MTU, and then reassembling within the network segment.
-This is permissible even when the IP layer is IPv6 or IPv4 with the DF bit set, because fragmention occurs below the IP layer.
+This is permissible even when the IP layer is IPv6 or IPv4 with the DF bit set, because fragmentation occurs below the IP layer.
 However, this process can add to compute and memory costs, leading to a bottleneck that limits network capacity.
 In such networks this generates a desire to influence a majority of senders to use